jomarcardoso/example-build-angular-and-react/README.md

 ## Generate the complete build

-- `$ npx -p @angular/cli ng new example-build-angular-and-react-2 --style=scss`
+Run `$ npx -p @angular/cli ng new example-build-angular-and-react-2 --style=scss` to generate an Angular build.

-- `npm run ng generate library angular`
+Add `"jsx": "react-jsx",` to `tsconfig.json` compiler options.

+## CSS modules

 At here you can build Angular and React in your application, but you can not load CSS in the components and use CSS modules.
 In my opinion and the very css-loader recomendation, is not good to load the CSS by the scripts, so I see the next step optional.